stromseng/ais/README.md

 Two AI CLI tools: `ais` (AI Suggest) and `aip` (AI Prompt).

+> [!WARNING]
+> This is for my own personal use and learning, currently limited to calling the GitHub Copilot API as I have a free education pack.

 ## `ais` - AI Suggest

 Describe what you want in plain English, get a shell command back.
 Execute it, copy it, or bail.